Product guide updates

 Fit Notes

-True to size with a secure fit.
-The forefoot and toe-box have a snug fit, but nowhere as narrow as the Novablast 4.
-The decreased heel padding moves the foot closer to the heel and away from the toe-box.
+Nearly true to size with a tight fit.
+We say ‘nearly, as the increased heel padding moves the foot closer to the toe box and away from the heel.

 Specs